lukrycyfa/crowdfund-tutorial-main/Crowd-Fund-Tutorial-with-Eth-Brownie-on-Celo.md

 ```
 [Link to code block](https://github.com/lukrycyfa/crowdfund-tutorial-project/blob/main/contracts/Crowdfund.sol#L2).

-- This next block are the imported libraries and modules required by the contract from the OpenZeppelin-contracts library.
+- This next block are the imports required by the contract from the OpenZeppelin-contracts library.
     - The first line imports ERC721.sol, to base our contract off this token standard.
 We will be needing some of the functions from its interface.
     - the second line imports ERC721Enumerable.sol, implying the tokens in this contract and token's owned by accounts on this contract could be enumerated.
     - the third line imports ERC721URIStorage.sol, Implying the contract supports the storage of tokens Uri's generated on it.